Tool Parser#

 Forcing Pythonic Tool Call Output Without a Chat Template#

 If you don’t want to specify a chat template, you must give the model extremely explicit instructions in your messages to enforce pythonic output.
-For example, for Llama-3.2-1B-Instruct
+For example, for Llama-3.2-1B-Instruct, you need:

 [19]: